-I used to be quite a liar.
+I used to regularly be a liar.
 With my friends, in business and generally I was a ‘boy scout’ and told the truth.
-But in love relationships my words often contained less than the full truth; sometimes very little of the truth.
+But in love relationships my words at times contained less than the full truth; sometimes very little of the truth.

 Now living an authentic life I look back to see it was my insecurities at the root of my lying.
-I did it to be perceived as more or differently than I actually was.
-Mostly however, I was liar to cover my tracks of even greater dishonesty: being unfaithful.
+I did it to be perceived as more than I actually was.
+And worse, there were times I was liar to cover my tracks of even greater dishonesty: being unfaithful.
 Deep down there was a compulsion to fill a hole within using the affection of someone new, however impossible it actually was.
 And oh, the stress, worry and anxiety of an affair!
 Doing wrong when one knows it’s wrong, then living with it is a sort of slow strangulation.